Back To CourseCollege Biology: Help and Review

 In modern human societies, natural selection occurs to much less of an extent than it used to.
 Selective pressures, such as disease and predation, pose much less of a threat than they did thousands or even hundreds of years ago.

 Modern medicine has made it possible to treat diseases that children used to die from, such as immunodeficiencies and juvenile diabetes.
 Nowadays, these conditions are less likely to prevent people from surviving until reproduction, so they are not as strongly selected against as they once were.

 Similarly, living in developed areas keeps humans safer from predators, so predation isn't such a threat anymore.
-This means that phenotypes such as sharp eyesight, quick reactions and the ability to run really fast are not selected for in the way that they used to be.
+This means that phenotypes, such as sharp eyesight, quick reactions and the ability to run really fast, are not selected for in the way they used to be.